Hurricane Irma: Hispaniola

 Although spared a direct hit, both the Dominican Republic and Haiti were affected by high winds and heavy rains.
 A bridge over the Dajabón River connecting the two countries was broken.

 In the Dominican Republic, the fishing community of Nagua sustained damage from waves that destroyed homes.
-55,000 soldiers were deployed to affected areas to help with the clean-up efforts.
+55,000 soldiers were deployed to affected areas to help with the cleanup efforts.
 By the evening of September 7, the government had counted 2,721 damaged homes.

 In Haiti, flooding one meter deep sat in residential neighborhoods in places like Cap-Haïtien, Ouanaminthe, and Gonaives.
 Mudslides, destroyed homes, flooded crops, and infrastructure damage were reported in the northern part of the country.
 The total expanse of the flooding stretched from Môle-Saint-Nicolas in the west to the eastern border with the Dominican Republic.

 Turks and Caicos Islands

-On the evening of September 7, at 7:30 pm AST (23:30 UTC), Hurricane Irma reached the Turks and Caicos Islands.
+On the evening of September 7, at 7:30 p.m.
+AST (23:30 UTC), Hurricane Irma reached the Turks and Caicos Islands.
 While the eye passed just south of the main islands, crossing over South Caicos and the Ambergris Cays, the most powerful winds on the northern side of the eye swept all of the islands for more than two hours.
 Communications infrastructure was destroyed.

 On September 8, Minister of Infrastructure Goldray Ewing confirmed that damage to Providenciales was extensive, with the northwestern neighborhood of Blue Hill being "gone".
 The hospital in the capital, Cockburn Town, was heavily damaged.
 On South Caicos, 75% of roofs were lost.
 Total damage was estimated at over $500 million.